Guilospanck/git-hacks/README.md

-# Some GraphQL studies and other git related stuff
+# Some Git-related hacks for the daily struggles of the developer

 [Git PRO related site](https://about.gitlab.com/blog/2018/06/07/keeping-git-commit-history-clean/)